 What is a Midliner pen?

-The Mildliner Japan brand innovated with a range of highlighters that come in variety of color tones to give you much more choice than the average bright and fluorescent highlighter colors that were available in the market.
+The Mildliner Japan brand innovated stationery with a range of highlighters that come in a variety of color tones to give you much more choice than the average bright and fluorescent highlighter colors that were available in the market.